jsandas/saltstack-nexus3/README.md

 The purpose of this project is to create a (hopefully) easy to use method for managing Nexus 3 using Salt.
 This is a major refactor which leverages the REST api rather than the script api.
-Sonatype has disabled execution of groovy scripts by default for security reasons.
+Sonatype has disabled execution of groovy scripts by default for security reasons (https://help.sonatype.com/repomanager3/rest-and-integration-api/script-api).

 This version is incomplete and not ready for usage yet.